wpmetabox/docsv2/docs/extensions/mb-views.md

 - User: contains all user fields and custom fields for users (created by [MB User Meta](/extensions/mb-user-meta/) plugin).
 - Query: contains loop and pagination for archive pages.

 To insert a field, click on the field title to insert it.
-The field might have additional parameters (such as choose image size for image field).
+The field might have additional parameters (such as choosing image size for the image field).
 And in that case, the plugin will open a popup for you to enter or select options.

 ![enter field options](https://i.imgur.com/MUsLgWu.png)

-When you're done entering the field options, click **Insert** button to insert the field in the editor.
+When you're done entering the field options, click the **Insert** button to insert the field in the editor.
 The plugin will generate a snippet and insert it into the editor.

 If a field doesn't have options, then the plugin will insert a snippet into the editor immediately without opening a popup.

 ### Main query

-The items on the Insert Field tab only works with the main query.
+The items on the Insert Field tab only work with the main query.
 We can understand when setting Type and Location for the View.
-For example: You can only use the item "Term ID" when Type is Archive and Location is Taxonomy Archive, if you use the item "Post ID", it will not work.
+For example, you can only use the item "Term ID" when the Type is Archive and Location is Taxonomy Archive, if you use the item "Post ID", it will not work.

 ![main query](https://i.imgur.com/HAkP7Ci.png)